 Weston plans the next phase of the research to take him into transience and persistence in memory models.
 “If you’ve had a spike, how long does the market remember it for?
 Because that’s also tied up with how the brain works, as the idea is that our brains remember pathways that are effectively preassigned routes on the Jubilee line or the Central line where you pass through a sequence of known stations in a known way and those paths lead you to be able to construct the information that you require for a memory.
 So that’s really what we’ve been looking at.
 A further question of interest is how long do spikes persist and why?
 In other words, if they’re transient, then studying patterns over a period of time, should enable us to characterize how different spikes persist in different ways.”

-The video of Dr Stephen Weston’s online talk entitled ‘Are Spikes and Shocks Making Value and Risk Less Predictable?” is available for CQF Institute now.
+The video of Dr Stephen Weston’s online talk entitled ‘Are Spikes and Shocks Making Value and Risk Less Predictable?” is available for CQF Institute members now.
 Membership is free.
 Register Now